adityasarade/Asterix/README.md

 **Stateful AI agents with editable memory blocks and persistent storage.**

-> **Note:** This library is in active development.
-Core features are stable, but some APIs may change in future releases.
+> **Note:** Asterix is in Beta (v0.1.2).
+Core features are stable and production-ready.
+> Enhanced features and optimizations are in active development.

 Asterix is a lightweight Python library for building AI agents that can remember, learn, and persist their state across sessions.
 No servers required - just `pip install` and start building.